Fannon/mobo/examples/hardware/field/README.md

 # Fields
-* Read this file online at GitHub: [field/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/field/README.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/field/README.md).

-* See the corresponding [field/SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/field/SCHEMA.md) for a technical description of all possible properties.
+> Refer to the corresponding [SCHEMA.md](https://github.com/Fannon/mobo/blob/master/examples/init/field/SCHEMA.md) for a technical description of all possible properties.

 ## Description
 Fields are the mobo equivalent to SMW attributes.